darkwebdesign/b3d6d19f-7a5d-4b8e-b8cb-6d7f2bc3c935/docs/_v5_4/forms/types.md

 # Form Field Types

-A form is composed of fields, each of which are built with the help of a field type (e.g. `TextType`, `ChoiceType`, etc).
+A form is composed of fields, each of which are built with the help of a field type (e.g. `TextType`, `ChoiceType`, etc.).
 The Symfony Add-on Pack comes with additional field types that can be used in your application.

 ## Supported Field Types